Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Duo of crab: softshell crab and a crab cake, Singapore-style.
 THAT CRAB CAKE ROCKED MY WORLD — it was astoundingly good.

 Duck sausage on skewers.
 I’ve never had duck sausage before in my life, but this is absolutely outstanding.
-Mario and I decided it was our favorite item of all.
+I decided it was my favorite item of all.
 Highly recommended.

 Blue Jade’s signature dish: ginger lotus seabass.
 I’ve never tasted flavors like this before — it’s honestly a fantastic meal.